mentzbb/IntermediateDate1/README.md

 if you don't want to deploy the code, you can carry out a check deployment and execute the tests to get the results:

-`sfdx force:source:deploy -l RunSpecifiedTests -r IntermediateStrings_Test -c -u <username> -p ./force-app/`
+`sfdx force:source:deploy -l RunSpecifiedTests -r IntermediateDate1_Test -c -u <username> -p ./force-app/`

 ## Publishing the solution